 And in the next relationship, I hope to combine the best of those two relationships into some sort of partnership that is established on genuine joy at being together, and mutual goals for what’s next in our lives.
 I’ve charted out maps and written strategies.
 I’ve sent off hundreds of love poems in hopes that she could be called in, tracked, or designed.
 But I stopped looking in November.
 I didn’t give up, I simply returned the focus to my work, my joy, and my livelihood.
 When she appears it will be a result of how I am walking and dancing in the world, not because I’m a poet or an articulate romantic.

 Will I go slow?
 Yes.
 At least, that’s the plan.
 Will I be listening for that rush?
 Always.
 And will I know it when I feel it?
-I will at least know that I am spiraling into an altered state, from which my judgement as well as the laws of space and time will be significantly altered.
+I will at least know that I am spiraling into an altered state, from which my judgment, as well as the laws of space and time, will be significantly altered.

 Sure, I’m willing.
 Let’s jump to light speed.